All GLP-1 medications from licensed 503A pharmacies Browse Products

 Is swimming better than walking for weight loss on GLP-1?

 Swimming burns more calories per minute than walking, but both are effective alongside GLP-1 medication.
 Swimming is superior for people with joint issues.
 Walking is more accessible and easier to do daily.
-The best exercise is the one you will do consistently.
+The best exercise is the one you'll do consistently.

 Can swimming replace strength training on GLP-1?

-No. Swimming provides cardiovascular fitness and some muscle engagement, but it does not provide enough resistance to prevent muscle loss during weight loss.
+No. Swimming provides cardiovascular fitness and some muscle engagement, but it doesn't provide enough resistance to prevent muscle loss during weight loss.
 Add 2-3 days of resistance training per week alongside swimming for the best body composition results.

 How soon after starting GLP-1 can I swim?